-Kelvin Doe a child prodigy born in Freetown, Sierra Leone on 26 October 1996.
-The youngest of five children of his parents.
-Doe comes from a small area in Freetown where a lack of electricity and water is common.
-Sometimes it happens there is no electricity for weeks.
+Kelvin Doe is a child prodigy born, in Freetown, Sierra Leone, on 26 October 1996.
+The youngest of five children of his parents, Doe comes from a small area in Freetown where a lack of electricity and water is common.
+Sometimes there is no electricity for weeks.
 At 10, he started collecting discarded devices, and scrap metal.
 He started creating something new from that garbage, and built transmitters and batteries from discarded pieces of scrap.
 He participated in GMin’s Innovate Salone idea competition and became a finalist; in which he built a generator from scrap metals.

 An Inspiration to others

 Doe is the best example of self-teaching and learning.
 He is famous for teaching himself engineering at the age of 13.
-When Doe became 15 he built a radio transmitter, three-channel mixer, and microphone receiver.
+When Doe became 15, he built a radio transmitter, three-channel mixer, and microphone receiver.
 It all helped him to create his community radio station in Sierra Leone.
-He names himself to the name “DJ Focus” where he used to broadcasts news and plays music.
+He names himself to the name “DJ Focus” where he used to broadcast news and play music.

 The achievements in the way

 Discussion of his achievement spread throughout the world.
 He was invited from the United States of America to participate in the “Visiting Practitioner’s Program” at MIT.
 At the age of 16, he became the youngest person in the world who got this achievement.

 At Harvard, Doe became a lecturer of undergraduate engineering students and speaker at TEDxTeen.
 He signed a $100,000 solar solution project with a Canadian Wi-Fi company to develop and test the project in 2013.

 In 2016 Doe became an honorary board member of Emergency USA which is a global non-profit.
 It provides free medical care for the people who are affected by war and poverty.
 With this achievement, he started his startup as KDoe-Tech and Kelvin Doe Foundation in 2016.